Naoki Yoshida: Early life and career

 Yoshida joined the video game industry in 1993.
 He studied at a school run by Hudson Soft, where teaching came from many senior developers, concurrently with an internship at the studio.
 He applied to Chunsoft, his preferred choice, but the internship meant he could start earlier at Hudson: since Yoshida was going through difficulties at the time, he opted for the latter to give his mother peace of mind faster.
 He loved the company's games as a child, and wanted to do something for it to find back that energy, as its power faded.
 He was assigned to the creation of PC Engine games at first.
 His desire to be a scenario writer got him placed to work in the Far East of Eden series.
 His role kept expanding, eventually working under Oji Hiroi's supervision on the original Far East of Eden III: Namida, which was ultimately moved to the PC-FX.
 Yoshida was happy through the production with his position writing all the villager dialogue, but the game was cancelled when he was almost done.

 An avid fighting game fan, Yoshida indirectly influenced the balance of Street Fighter EX.
 A business trip to the AOU Show had a pre-release build of that game available to play.
 He got sixty consecutive victories there, the last three against members of the Arika team developing it.
 On the released version, the character Yoshida attained all those wins with, Zangief, was drastically weaker than before.

-Later, he participated as a designer in the Bomberman series.
+Yoshida participated as a designer in the Bomberman series.
 He faced a harsh environment: programmers held control over productions, saw designers as useless, would not realize documents if they found them boring and had no patience for people that did not understand or tried to broach their field.
 Yoshida had to develop his persuasion skills to handle that dynamic; communication in his case was easier than with other designers because he studied coding beforehand.
 To make the games he wanted to, Yoshida built trust with management and among his colleagues by taking on undesirable projects.